Official Opposition (India)

-Official Opposition designates the political party which has secured the second largest number of seats in either upper or lower houses.
-To get formal recognition in either upper or lower houses, the concerned party must have at least 10% of the total strength of the house.
-A single party has to meet the 10% seat criterion, not an alliance.
-Many of the Indian state legislatures also follow this 10% rule while the rest of them prefer single largest opposition party according to the rules of their respective houses.
+In India, Official Opposition designates largest party not supporting the ruling cabinet in the Parliament of India or a State or Territory Legislative Assembly.
+To get formal recognition in either upper or lower houses, the opposition party must have at least 10% of the total strength of the house.

 Role

 The Opposition's main role is to question the government of the day and hold them accountable to the public.
 This also helps to fix the mistakes of the Ruling Party.
 The Opposition is equally responsible in upholding the best interests of the people of the country.
 They have to ensure that the Government does not take any steps, which might have negative effects on the people of the country.

 The role of the opposition in legislature is basically to check the excesses of the ruling or dominant party, and not to be totally antagonistic.
 There are actions of the ruling party which may be beneficial to the masses and opposition is expected to support such steps.

 In legislature the Opposition Party has a major role, which is: